Toronto Mediation Lawyer

 Arbitration, a sort of private court system, is not always necessarily cheaper than going to regular court.
 The proceedings are less casual than mediation, with lawyers and evidence being treated in a formal way, especially if complex issues of property are involved.
 However, it can be much faster and you generally have more control over the process.

 Sometimes court is unavoidable.
-However, at Baker & Baker, we have found that if it is possible to work outside the court system, it is almost always worth it, especially if children are involved.
+However, at Baker and Baker Family Lawyers, we have found that if it is possible to work outside the court system, it is almost always worth it, especially if children are involved.

-Baker & Baker is a family firm committed to helping clients use alternative dispute resolution to find solutions that will fit their families’ needs best.
+Baker and Baker Family Lawyers is a family firm committed to helping clients use alternative dispute resolution to find solutions that will fit their families’ needs best.
 Contact us at 416-964-2215 or by email to learn more about how mediation and arbitration can help you resolve your matters.